 Remember that it will only work during the weekend, as and when the unofficial results are made available.
-After the regatta, the official results will be published on the website: https://canoesprint.org.uk https://canoesprint.org.uk/archives/national-regatta-results/ shortly after the event.
-The availability of these results is also notified on our Facebook group page called PUK Sprint Racing Committee.
+After the regatta, the official results will be published on the website: https://canoesprint.org.uk

 How do I find out if I've been promoted?